EternityX/DEADCELL-GUI/README.md

 # Notice
-Unfortunately the DEADCELL 'remake' project was never finished, therefore this GUI is lacking a lot of features.
-I believe it has a good base to build from into something nice.
+Unfortunately the DEADCELL 'remake' was never finished, therefore this GUI is lacking a lot of features.
+I believe it is a good base to build from into something nice.
 It features some nice things such as window managing, event handling, and some other small things.

 # DEADCELL GUI
 [![GitHub license](https://img.shields.io/badge/license-BSD-red)](https://github.com/EternityX/DEADCELL-GUI/blob/master/LICENSE)